wp-plugins/google-sitemap-generator/readme.txt

 No!
 If you edit/publish/delete a post, your sitemap gets regenerated!

-= So much configuration options… Do I need to change them? =
+= So much configuration options...
+Do I need to change them? =

 No!
 Only if you want.
 Default values should be ok!

-= Works it with all WordPress versions? =
+= Does it work with all WordPress versions? =

-I’m sorry I only tested it on 1.5.1.1.
-Some users reported problems with Wordpress 1.5.
-You should consider an update of your blog to the current WordPress Version which also contains "an important security fix".
+This version should work with all WordPress versions from 1.5.1.
+If you're using WordPress 2.1, check out the current [beta version](http://www.arnebrachhold.de/2006/01/07/google-sitemap-generator-for-wordpress-3-beta "Google Sitemap Generator for WordPress Plugin Beta Version")

 = I get an fopen error and / or permission denied =

 If you get permission errors make sure that the script has writing rights in your blog directory.
-Try to create the sitemap.xml resp. sitemap.xml.gz at manually and upload them with a ftp program and set the rights with CHMOD.
+Try to create the sitemap.xml resp. sitemap.xml.gz at manually and upload them with a ftp program and set the rights to 777 with CHMOD.
 Then restart sitemap generation on the administration page.
 A good tutorial for changing file permissions can be found on the WordPress Codex.

 = Which MySQL Versions are supported? =